apache/trafficcontrol/docs/source/development/building.rst

 Options

+-d    Disable compiler optimizations for debugging.
+-l    List available projects.
 -q    Quiet mode.
-Suppresses output.
+Supresses output.
 -v    Verbose mode.
 Lists all build output.
--l      List available projects.

 If present, ``projects`` should be one or more project names.
 When no specific project or project list is given the default projects will be built.
 Valid projects: